pajasthecat/euiv-economic-mod/Readme.md

 The gist of it is that ypou copy the file/folder structure and chnage the stuff you want to overwrite.

 Example:
-If i want to change the flag of swedenmn =>
+If i want to change the flag of sweden =>

 I copy the folder stucture gfx/flags =>